Except this time, I skipped the parmesan, used nutritional yeast instead and didn't go back to my shitty-quality microwave-a-bag-of-popcorn days.

 In other words, I made it from scratch again.

 WOW.
-Nutritional Yeast is 1000x more flavorful than cheese.
+Nutritional yeast is 1000x more flavorful than cheese.
 AND guess what?
 Each serving (1 1/2 tablespoons) of this powerhouse ingredient has only 45 calories, 8 grams of protein and 4 grams of fiber, plus loads of vitamins.
 Sound good to you?
 Does to me!

 Now, when you make this homemade popcorn—its so easy and way healthier than the chemical and artificial ingredient laden store stuff—you should definitely use virgin coconut oil and nutritional yeast.